Platinum Jubilee of Elizabeth II: Other tributes and events

 A life-size bronze sculpture depicting the Queen in the uniform of the Grenadier Guards on her horse Burmese was unveiled at the Royal Military Academy Sandhurst by the Earl of Wessex and Forfar on 27 May.
 A statue of the Queen was posthumously unveiled by King Charles III at York Minster on 9 November.
 The 2-metre (6.6 ft) statue weighs approximately two tonnes.
+Another statue commissioned by the Test Valley Borough Council was unveiled at Romsey Abbey by the Countess Mountbatten of Burma on 4 September 2026.

 In June, Cabinet ministers gave the Queen a music box that plays Handel's Hallelujah.
 The small, hand-painted box, finished with a platinum mount, features an illustration of No. 10 on the lid and miniature portraits of all fourteen of her prime ministers around the sides from Winston Churchill to Boris Johnson.
 The portraits are surrounded by the same shade of yellow found on the walls of the staircase at No. 10, which feature pictures of all the British prime ministers.

 In August, the Princess Royal attended the Solent Platinum Jubilee event, a showcase by the Solent's sailing and yachting community which featured over 400 boats.

 At the Princess Royal & Duke of Fife Memorial Park, in Braemar, a new archway was built to commemorate the Queen's Platinum Jubilee.
 On 3 September, the Duke and Duchess of Rothesay unveiled the structure to celebrate the Braemar Royal Highland Gathering.

 The Queen also gave her blessing to female members of the royal family to take part in Good Housekeepings Christmas 2022 and New Year 2023 issue to mark her Platinum Jubilee and the 100th anniversary of the magazine's publication in the UK.

 Bench commemorating the Platinum Jubilee in Mattishall, Norfolk.

 In December 2022, King Charles III unveiled the Platinum Jubilee gift, a pair of bronze sculpted lamps located between the Diamond Jubilee window in Westminster Hall and the Silver Jubilee fountain in New Palace Yard.
 The four nations of the United Kingdom are represented in the work in the form of heraldic beasts, including the Lion of England, the Unicorn of Scotland, the Dragon of Wales and the Irish Elk of Northern Ireland.
 The lanterns themselves resemble St Edward's Crown.